ropensci/ohun/README.md

 [ohun](https://github.com/maRce10/ohun) is intended to facilitate the automatic detection of acoustic signals, providing functions to diagnose and optimize detection routines.
 Detections from other software can also be explored and optimized.

  The main features of the package are:
-   \itemize{
+        - The use of reference annotations for detection optimization and diagnostic
-   \item The batch processing of sound files for signal detection
+        - The use of signal detection theory diagnostic parameters to evaluate detection performance
-   \item The usage of annotations for detection optimization and diagnostic }
+        - The batch processing of sound files for improve computational performance

  The package offers functions to:
    - Energy-based detection
    - Template-based detection